juanmcasillas/CatVentures/python/SCRIPT.md

-# THE ADVENTURES OF FIRULAIS AND CALCETINES (starring trufa and Miki)
+# THE ADVENTURES OF FIRULAIS & CALCETINES (with trufa & Miki)